doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

 ===============================

 Doctrine DBAL follows the PDO API very closely.
 If you have worked with PDO before you will get to know Doctrine DBAL very quickly.
-On top of API provided by PDO there are tons of convenience functions in Doctrine DBAL.
+On top of the API provided by PDO there are tons of convenience functions in Doctrine DBAL.

 Data Retrieval